Flaming Teeth

 Flaming Teeth, from Fijian mythology, was a giant who was so large his teeth appeared as burning logs.

-The giant tormented villages day after day, eating people and wreaking havoc.
-After so much burning and consuming of villagers a band of brave men from the village got together.
-They made a plan to surprise and ambush the giant by luring it under a giant rock and smashing its skull with it.
+The colossal creature terrorized villages relentlessly, devouring people and causing widespread destruction.
+After enduring countless attacks and losses, a group of courageous villagers banded together.
+They devised a strategy to ambush the giant, enticing it beneath a massive rock and delivering a fatal blow to its skull.
 They succeeded killing the giant but its teeth still were aflame.
 The villagers took the teeth back to the village and that was the first time man acquired the use of fire.